 Rising data protection and privacy concerns have put organizations under tremendous pressure to safeguard and protect consumer data.
 Emerging regulations and laws like GDPR and the California Consumer Privacy Act (CCPA) have pushed businesses to traverse new frontiers of data compliance and privacy.
 It’s high time for businesses to rethink their data security procedures.

-According to IBM, as of 2020 the average cost for data breaches amounts to $3.86 million.
-A secure and robust data destruction practice prevents any subsequent financial or reputational damages owing to data breach.
+According to IBM, as of 2020, the average cost for data breaches amounts to $3.86 million.
+A secure and robust data destruction practice prevents any subsequent financial or reputational damages owing to data breaches.
 In this article, we will explore the top 6 data destruction practices for any business entity.

 Create a formal document capturing all the key aspects necessary for performing effective and compliant data destruction.
 The document should comprise specific guidelines on the type of data destruction method used for the different storage media and information.
 It should also include all the checkpoints and specific people with their responsibilities through the devices’ chain of custody.
 Also, maintain the document’s version record and keep it updated as per any new notifications and updates in the industry standards.